datudar/data-prep-pipeline/README.md

 ### Numerical features

-- These features that are numerical such as integers and floats
+- These features are numerical such as integers and floats
 - We want to apply some normalization technique on these values